supercoderz/pyflightdata/README.md

     api.get_airlines()

 This returns a list of dicts.
-Each airline dict has a field called 'key' which can be used to get the fleet and flight numbers
+Each airline dict has a field called 'key' which can be used to get the fleet.

     api.get_fleet('air-aic')

-    api.get_flights('ai-aic')
+To get all flights for an airline, provide a search string for the airline flight numbers and get the first 100 flights matching that search string.

+    api.get_flights('ai1')